-An estimated 536,000 Rohingya refugees have poured into Bangladesh since violence erupted last month in neighboring Myanmar, severely straining resources and prompting the world’s newest humanitarian crisis.
+Since August 25, an estimated 630,000 Rohingya refugees have poured into Bangladesh from neighboring Myanmar, severely straining resources and prompting the world’s newest humanitarian crisis.

 Relief International immediately deployed an emergency team to the Cox’s Bazar area of Bangladesh, where the majority of refugees have established makeshift settlements.
 Relief International has begun working to address the water, health and hygiene issues created by severe overcrowding and to erect safe spaces for women and children.